RomainEconomics/llm.nvim/README.md

 - [ ] add custom prompt and ability to switch
   - system prompts + simple prompts
 - [ ] have a project context (where to store it ? `PROJECT CONTEXT: `)
+  - [ ] be able to provide the tree structure of a project, without the content itself (`tree --no-user --no-filesize --no-time --no-permissions --no-git -L 4`)

 ### Git Diffs